Lowe’s Companies (NYSE:LOW) Posts Quarterly Earnings Results, Beats Estimates By $0.08 EPS

-Lowe’s Companies (NYSE:LOW – Get Rating) released its quarterly earnings data on Wednesday.
-The home improvement retailer reported $4.67 EPS for the quarter, beating analysts’ consensus estimates of $4.59 by $0.08, RTT News reports.
+Lowe’s Companies (NYSE:LOW – Get Rating) posted its quarterly earnings data on Wednesday.
+The home improvement retailer reported $4.67 earnings per share for the quarter, beating analysts’ consensus estimates of $4.59 by $0.08, RTT News reports.
+The firm had revenue of $27.48 billion for the quarter, compared to analysts’ expectations of $28.16 billion.
 Lowe’s Companies had a negative return on equity of 155.26% and a net margin of 8.83%.
-The firm had revenue of $27.48 billion for the quarter, compared to analysts’ expectations of $28.16 billion.
-During the same period in the prior year, the firm posted $4.25 earnings per share.
-The firm’s quarterly revenue was down .3% on a year-over-year basis.
+The business’s quarterly revenue was down .3% on a year-over-year basis.
+During the same period in the previous year, the firm earned $4.25 EPS.
 Lowe’s Companies updated its FY23 guidance to $13.10-13.60 EPS and its FY 2022 guidance to $13.10-$13.60 EPS.

 Lowe’s Companies Price Performance